toniclecb/springbootregistration/readme.md

   - Create tests units for find all method
   - Mocking methods, decreased the size of the test
   - Mocking Service methods, decreased the size of the test
+  - Separating integration tests from unit tests in RegisterControllerUnitTest and RegisterControllerTest classes